The Village of Longview is a ranch and farm hub as well as the south Gateway to Kananaskis Country, Alberta, Canada.

 The Blue Sky Motel is quiet and all essential amenities are available.
 Everything in Longview is a short, flat and easy walk away.
 Dinners are enjoyed at the Longview Hotel Cafe and the Little New York Bistro which is managed by a friendly couple from Brazil.

 Breakfast happens at Heidi’s, open from 6 AM to 3 PM.
 The food is outstanding and plentiful.
 Service is great and conversation is easy.

-My choice of Longview for staging this hiking mission into the Highwood/Cataract Creek area is made simple because the village stands isolated, nestled in the foothills and is a 45 KM (28⅛ mile) drive west to Highwood Junction.
+My choice of Longview for staging this hiking mission into the Highwood/Cataract Creek area is made simple because the village stands isolated, nestled in the foothills and offers a reasonable 45 KM (28⅛ mile) commute west to Highwood Junction.

 Longview is surrounded by ranch land, farmland, oil wells and homes of friendly people.
 Horses are plentiful and a major source of transportation.
 Real, hard-working cowboys and cowgirls live here.

 Community pride is high.
 The vistas are overwhelming and perpetual.
 The air is fresh and the weather is Alberta typically unpredictable.

 Along Highway 22, in this brief interruption of open highway, the ten minute stroll from one end of Longview to the other reveals rustic, unique and trendy gift and bake shops, the combination Municipal Building, Library and Post Office, as well as heritage homes and gardens.

 Ian Tyson is the proprietor of a coffee and pie shop called Navajo Mug.
 The shop brings back fond memories of sitting with Ian and Sylvia, in the middle 1960s, at the Bohemian Embassy in the Yorkville Village district of downtown Toronto, Ontario, Canada when their career was just beginning and ‘Four Strong Winds’ was doing well on folk music charts.
 Ian remains a popular performer.